 I have to say that I like the way it looks.
 Its silhouette is sharp and modern with some unique styling to set it apart from competitors.
-Creases run from nose to tail and the thin grill it2017 MG GS front wears on the nose masters the power of the understatement.
+Creases run from nose to tail and the thin grill it wears on the nose masters the power of the understatement.
 An overall raked profile gives the GS a dynamic appearance.
 The rear of our test car, finished with a gloss black element, looked very smart indeed.
 Contrasting black alloy wheels, roof rails, and kick plates complete a car that sticks very close to its well received concept.

 Enter the spacious interior and you will find interesting cascading surfaces, glossy inserts, and concave characteristics.
 A honeycomb grid of buttons sits below an all-new touchscreen infotainment system of which is a huge improvement over its predecessor.
 It is considerably more ergonomic to use and also features DAB radio in our test car.
 However, there are plenty of scratchy plastics around and this somewhat diminishes the perceived quality.
 The rear bench seats three with good levels of head and leg room for all.
 A 335 litre boot can expand to 1,336 litres with the rear seats folded flat.